MTV (UK & Ireland): 1987–2001

 MTV first became available in the UK when MTV Europe launched on 1 August 1987.
-On July 1, 1997, at 06:00 Western European time, MTV UK began broadcasting in the UK and Ireland.
+On July 1, 1997, at 06:00 Western European time, MTV UK began broadcasting in the UK and Ireland as part of MTV Networks Europe's regionalisation strategy.
 The first video clip shown on the air was "Three Lions" by The Lightning Seeds.

-MTV UK & Ireland was launched on 1 July 1997 as part of MTV Networks Europe's regionalisation strategy.
-MTV launched a UK and Ireland specific channel to target existing competition within the market.
 MTV UK & Ireland launched with specialised content of hit MTV Europe shows which included the Euro Top 20, MTV Select, MTV News, MTV News Weekend Edition, Non-Stop Hits, US Top 20 Hitlist UK, Stylissimo, The Big Picture, Up 4 It and The Lick.
 The channel promoted mainly English-speaking music programming and music.

 In 1999, MTV Networks Europe announced that it would expand its channel portfolio within the UK and Ireland.
 On 1 July 1999, MTV launched MTV Base and MTV Extra.
 MTV UK & Ireland also rebranded with a new schedule and on-air presentation.